wannier-berri/wannier-berri/README.md

 wannier19 can be run in parallel by means of multiprocessing module

+instllation is possible by pip

+pip install wannier19

+A simple exmple is contained in "tutorial/example.py" .
+That will produce AHC and tabulate the berry curvature and velocity of bcc iron more sofisticated features will be described soon.

 The project started on June, 25th 2019.
 Any interest from the community will be motivating for developing.